adlerre/obd2-mqtt/README.md

 > __!!!WARNING!!!__
 >
-> I'm not a C++ programmer therefore i'm not responsible for any headaches nor other WTF moments. ;)
+> I'm not a C/C++ programmer therefore i'm not responsible for any headaches nor other WTF moments. ;)

 ## What you need?